Esri/esri-leaflet-doc/src/pages/tutorials/working-with-authenticated-services-with-arcgis-server.md

 #### Introduction

 In this tutorial, you will learn how to use authenticated services from ArcGIS Server with the Leaflet.js web mapping library.
-In the future, this tutorial will cover adding authenticated services from ArcGIS Online.

 Authenticated services published on ArcGIS Server require a username and password to access the service.
 As part of the authentication process, a token is generated.
 To add an authenticated service to a Leaflet.js web map, you'll need to use the **L.esri.post** method to submit the username and password to the server to generate the token.
 To see a token generation page in a web browser, please visit this [page](https://sampleserver6.arcgisonline.com/arcgis/tokens/GenerateToken).
 You can learn more about making requests with Esri Leaflet by visiting the [documentation site](https://esri.github.io/esri-leaflet/api-reference/request.html).